 Individuals who sustain injuries are often denied long term disability benefits by their insurer on the basis that the injuries do not meet the test established in the insurance policy.
 This can be devastating to someone who is injured as they often cannot return to work and, therefore, pay for the day to day expenses.

 If your insurer denies your long-term disability claim or decides that you are no longer entitled to the benefit, this does not mean that the insurer has made the right decision.
 It is important that you consult a lawyer to discuss your options and what steps can be taken for you to obtain the appropriate compensation.

 When meeting with a lawyer about your disability claim, it is important to bring the following information to your meeting:

 - A copy of your benefits plan.
 These plans usually come in the form of an employee’s manual.

 - A copy of the denial letter from the insurer.

 - A copy of the application form sent to the insurer.

 - A copy of all medical evidence submitted to the insurer to support the claim for disability.

-Typically, long term disability polices will provide coverage up to two years in the event you cannot complete the necessary duties of your job.
+Typically, long-term disability policies will provide coverage for up to two years in the event you cannot complete the necessary duties of your job.
 After this initial two-year period, you must be unable to perform any occupation in order to qualify for continuing disability benefits.